vaheed/everestctl-api/README.md

 ```

 The image already includes `kubectl` and `everestctl`.
-You only need to provide a kubeconfig via the compose mount.
+You must provide a kubeconfig via the compose mount; the service validates that a readable kubeconfig is present at startup.

 Kubeconfig: everestctl requires a kubeconfig.
 The compose files mount your host kubeconfig and set the appropriate environment so the CLI can use it.
 You can override the host path via `KUBECONFIG_HOST_PATH` in `.env`.